 Apple now has a 1.3 million sq ft globl command / data center located in the growing new East Mesa suburb of EastMark, in the Elliot Road Technology Corridor, now being called "Data Center Alley".

 Google and Facebook have also announced their plans of building their own data centers in this booming area, as well as numerous other companies.

 Facebook's 960,000 sq ft data center is expected to open in 2023.
 Google's 750,000 sq ft. data center is expected to open by 2025.

-CyrusOne has a 1,000,000 sq ft data center located in Chandler in the price road corridor south of loop 202, just minutes from the Intel Ocotillo campus.
-They are also building a second data center in East Mesa's Elliot Road Technology Corridor.
+CyrusOne has a 1,000,000 sq ft data center located in Chandler in the price road corridor in the Continium Business Park just south of loop 202, just minutes from the Intel Ocotillo campus.
+When it was built in 2012, this 57 acre site was the largest data center campus in the United States.
+CyrusOne also building a second data center in East Mesa's growing Elliot Road Technology Corridor.

 Autonomous Self-Driving Car testing and research

 The Phoenix Arizona metro area (Cities of Tempe, Mesa & Chandler) has also become a popular testing ground around it's public streets for research and data collection of numerous self-driving autonomous cars starting in 2015, including Uber, Mobileye, Intel, NURO, Apple, and google startup Waymo.

 The Phoenix Arizona area avoids the headaches of increment weather (snow, fog) during testing, and has one of the least restrictive autonomous car regulation laws in the U.S thanks to the Arizona State government passing an Executive order in 2015 that requires the state to “undertake any necessary steps to support the testing and operation of self-driving cars.”